python/cpython/Doc/library/os.rst

    Return the name of the slave pseudo-terminal device associated with the master pseudo-terminal device to which the file descriptor *fd* refers.
+   The file descriptor *fd* is not closed upon failure.

-   Calls the C standard library function :c:func:`ptsname`, which is not guaranteed to be thread-safe.
+   Calls the reentrant C standard library function :c:func:`ptsname_r` if it is available; otherwise, the C standard library function :c:func:`ptsname`, which is not guaranteed to be thread-safe, is called.

    .. availability:: Unix, not Emscripten, not WASI.